 Most of this patient group is prone to some amount of swelling (non-pitting edema).

-To grossly oversimplify the diagnosis, look for a 'cuff' at the ankle and wrist and check that the hands and feet to NOT swell via the Stemmer's Sign test.
+To vastly oversimplify the diagnosis, look for a 'cuff' at the ankle and wrist/elbow and check that the hands and feet to NOT swell via the Stemmer's Sign test.
 Also check the knee areas for swelling and fat pads above the knee and inside below the knee.

 Differentiation between venous disease (test via venous ultrasound), obesity (examine fat depot locations), lymphedema (possibly test via lymphoscintigraphy), lipedema and Dercum's Disease is important.
 The Diagnosing 1, Diagnosing 2, Primer, and Leg Swelling videos will be of use.